Package Leaflet: Information for the User

 Ozanex treatment is not recommended in the following situations:

-Avoid ingestion, be especially careful in children with lesions around the mouth.
+Ingestion should be avoided; be especially careful in children with lesions around the mouth.

-Consult your doctor if the infection does not improve after 3days of treatment.
+Consult your doctor if the infection does not improve after 3 days of treatment.

 Children and adolescents